Sedum: 7 groundcover species and varieties

 Sedum kamtschaticum

-Kamchatka stonecrop offers compact growth, enabling creation of attractive cushions with semi-evergreen foliage.
-10 cm high with 25 cm spread, this small perennial groundcover displays throughout the growing season crenate, leathery foliage of a lovely green that can turn red as autumn approaches.
-Its tiny star-shaped flowers appear in abundance between July and September.
-Yellow, they are brightened by a more orange centre before turning pink as they fade.
+Kamtchatka stonecrop offers compact growth, which allows creation of beautiful cushions with semi-evergreen foliage.
+10 cm high with 25 cm spread, this small perennial groundcover displays throughout the season a crenate, leathery foliage of a lovely green, which may turn red as autumn approaches.
+Its very small star-shaped flowers appear in abundance between July and September.
+Yellow, they are brightened by a more orange centre, before turning pink as they fade.

 Groundcover sedums